 If you’re a student from a European Union country and are wondering what effect the UK’s departure from the EU will have on your family, your studies or your stay in the UK, the University can offer help and advice.
 Here you can find out the most up-to-date information at this time.

-The UK Government has confirmed that EU students who begin their degree on or before the 2020/21 academic year will still be eligible for home student fees and financial support and that will be the case for the duration of your degree, regardless of whether or not a deal is agreed.
+The UK Government confirmed that EU students who begin their degree on or before the 2020/21 academic year would remain eligible for home student fees and financial support for the duration of your degree, regardless of whether or not a Withdrawal Agreement had been agreed.

 UK degrees are recognised in many countries through a number of agreements.
-Some of these agreements are not related to the European Union, which means that after the UK leaves the EU, most academic qualifications will still be recognised.
+Some of these agreements are not related to the European Union, which means that most academic qualifications will still be recognised.

 Recognition of some professional qualifications is more complicated, but universities across the UK are working to ensure that the mutual recognition of professional qualifications continues.

 If you have been granted ‘pre-settled' status under the EU Settlement Scheme you can remain in the UK for up to five years, when you can apply for ‘settled' status, which will allow you to remain in the UK indefinitely.
 If you have been granted ‘settled' status then you can remain in the UK to work and study indefinitely as long as you do not leave the UK for an extended period.